Chesapeake Bay Retriever Lifespan

 The Chesapeake Bay Retriever has an average lifespan of 10-13 yrs.
 Larger breeds tend to have shorter lifespans, but proper care can help your Chesapeake Bay Retriever live to the upper end of this range.

-With a typical weight of 55-80 lbs and lifespan of 10-13 yrs, the Chesapeake Bay Retriever requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 55-80 lbs and lifespan of 10-13 yrs, the Chesapeake Bay Retriever has specific care needs shaped by its genetics and build.
 Originally bred as a hunting and retrieving companion, the Chesapeake Bay Retriever brings centuries of selective breeding into the modern home.

 Factors Affecting Longevity

 Individual variation exists within every breed, but documented breed traits provide a solid foundation for care planning.
-Chesapeake Bay Retrievers with high energy levels need consistent outlets for their drive and enthusiasm.
+Owners of Chesapeake Bay Retriever should bake energy outlets into the daily schedule; skipping a day here and there is fine, skipping the concept is not.

 - Size: large (55-80 lbs)